 What are the consequences of the lack of balance between personal and professional life?

-From an employee perspective, the lack of harmony between the personal and professional spheres can bring a number of negative consequences, of which we highlight:
+From an employee perspective, the lack of harmony between the personal and professional spheres can bring a number of negative consequences, of which I highlight:

 - Sleep Difficulties